 The Learning Journey

-At Liden Primary School we aim to provide an innovative curriculum, which meets the needs of all our children.
+At Liden Academy we aim to provide an innovative curriculum, which meets the needs of all our children.
 Our children have opportunities to experience all the areas of the National Curriculum through creative cross-curricular topic work .
 The Learning Journey is underpinned by a set of principles for the way things are taught and learnt in the school.
 Through the Learning Journey children are encouraged to take responsibility for their own learning.

 Educational visits and visitors into school are used to broaden the children’s understanding of the topics we teach.
 Children’s learning is assessed regularly, so that support and challenge is given where appropriate.
 We take great care to enrich learning through first hand and practical experiences.
 Through the provision of a broad and balanced curriculum we are able to develop and recognise individual talents and interests.